Kauan19-hub/Library-SENAI/README.md

 ✅ Folder structure in Insonmia or Postman for API testing;<br>
 ✅ Automation scripts for generating spreadsheet readings using pandas and openpyxl;<br>
 ✅ File and directory organization;<br>
+✅ Using Front-End and Back-End<br>
+✅ Examples with Node.JS and Angular.JS<br>
 ✅ Examples of how to use Django and JSON for API integration;<br>
 ✅ Documentation explaining the project.<br>